 The Suwannee Belle was decommissioned in 1991 and placed in dry storage in Tuckahoe, New Jersey.
 2

 Scott Powell, inspired by the shrimp boat in “Forrest Gump,” acquired the Suwannee Belle in early 2003.
-1 Powell had travelled to a food and restaurant convention in Atlantic City in November 2002 to learn contacts to purchase a small boat, and through those contacts, came across the Belle in a shipyard.
+1 Powell had traveled to a food and restaurant convention in Atlantic City in November 2002 to learn contacts to purchase a small boat, and through those contacts, came across the Belle in a shipyard.
 After brief negotiations, Powell bought the riverboat for $1.

 Powell intended to renovate the boat and decorate it in a rainforest theme and have it surrounded by water in a human-made pond.
 1 The Towne Crier Cafe was to encompass the ship and include a tiki bar, volleyball courts, and horseshoe pits.
 The restaurant was intended to be open by July.

-The Suwannee Belle’s paddle wheels, captain tower and upper deck were removed so that the boat could be moved from New Jersey in February 2003.
+The Suwannee Belle’s paddle wheels, captain tower, and upper deck were removed so that the boat could be moved from New Jersey in February 2003.
 1

 The Towne Crier Cafe later declared bankruptcy and the restaurant and boat were auctioned on October 12, 2005.
 7 The new owners of an adjoining restaurant paid homage to the Suwannee Belle, naming their restaurant and bar the Riverboat Saloon but the boat was left abandoned.